hackerb9/mktrans/README.md

 the fuzz level to get good antialiasing.
 (Not losing too much of the edge, nor leaving any halos).

-### About -s
+### About -s (speedily skip subpixels)

-'S' is for 'speedily skip subpixel'.
 By default this script creates an antialiased (blurred) alpha channel that is also eroded by half a pixel to avoid halos.
 Of course, ImageMagick's morphological operations don't (yet?) work at the subpixel level, so I'm blowing up the alpha channel to 200% before eroding.
 Since this can be slow on large images, consider using the '-s' option which tries to antialias without the subpixel eroding.

-### About -A
+### About -S (Supress antialiasing completely)

 Similar to -s, but does not antialias at all.
+Useful with with -p, below.

 ### About -p *x*,*y*